written by

 Step 5.
 Create a content execution and promotion plan

-Once you’ve decided on your content, your channels, and your collaboration system, you can move on to the next step, which is planning out how you will actually execute and promote your content.
+Once you’ve decided on your content, your channels, and your collaboration system, you can move on to the next step, which is planning out how you will actually execute and distribute your content.

 This way, you’ll have every step of the process nailed down.